About ❤️

 As far as my spiritual writings, I identify with Elihu in the Bible book of Job.
 I don’t agree with following the crowd.
 Compassion is most easily shared between two or three individuals and hysteria is what’s most often shared amongst a crowd.

 I also identify with “The Little Drummer Boy”.
-I have nothing to offer but me. 🙂
+I have nothing to offer Jesus but me. 🙂 So here I am… heart on the web. ❤️

 I’m no angel.
 I’m a work in progress.
 I’m a wacky doodle mutt relaying an age old message… If I love, my conundrums resolve.
 If I hate, I make conundrums.
 Simple as that. 💙